 Incoming emails are checked against virus with ClamAV.
 ClamAV is a tool-kit able to detect many types of malicious software, including viruses.

-When an email contains a virus ClamAV with spamassassin indentify the email as spam, and when the score is higher to the pre-set value (see Antispam) it is added the following header
+When an email contains a virus, ClamAV indentifies the email as spam and, when the score is higher to the pre-set value (see Antispam), it is added the following header:

 In order to indentify spam you can use this value in your custom Sieve filter.